-International student, Alejandra, has chosen to tailor her Master of Education to the Leadership and Management specialisation.
-She hopes the course will prepare her for leadership positions and give her the ability to train teachers to become better practitioners in her home country of Paraguay.
+International student Alejandra chose to tailor her Master of Education to the Leadership and Management specialisation, hoping the course would prepare her for leadership positions and give her the ability to train teachers to become better practitioners in her home country of Paraguay.
 In 2020, Alejandra won International Student of the Year in the higher education sector at the Victorian International Education Awards.

 I chose to study a Master of Education at the Melbourne Graduate School of Education after doing a thorough analysis of the options available in the market.
-I've found the Melbourne Graduate School of Education is a well-known faculty around the globe and the best in education in Australia.
+I found that the Melbourne Graduate School of Education is well-known around the globe and the best in ducation in Australia.

 Q: Why did you choose to study your program?

 What helped me make the decision to study the Master of Education was the ability to tailor the program to my interests through the elective subjects or doing majors in different areas.
 I chose the specialisation that best fit my career purposes, which is Leadership and Management.